Battle of the Hotels: Consequences

 The battle of the hotels and assorted conflicts provided valuable, if costly, lessons to all sides.
 The Lebanese Front leadership had grossly underestimated the military strength and organizational capabilities displayed by the Leftist-Muslim LNM coalition and their Palestinian allies in Lebanon, as well as the political and logistical support they would receive from some Arab countries.
 For their part, the Lebanese National Movement leaders had also underestimated the military capabilities and mobilization skills of their Rightist-Christian Lebanese Front alliance adversaries, and the military support that they enjoyed from certain fractions of the Lebanese Army and Israel.

 Although the Lebanese Front was eventually kicked out of West Beirut, providing a victory for the LNM, the ensuing chaos following the battle only served to complete the division of Beirut into a Muslim-controlled western sector (known as "West Beirut") and a Christian-dominated eastern sector (known in turn as "East Beirut") through a demarcation line that eventually became the Green Line, and this partition remained for the following 15 years.
 The battle would be intensely televised, with pictures of the Holiday Inn burning in December 1975 sending shockwaves around the world.
-The ferocity of the fighting in what had been an affluent country would result in a significant blow to Lebanon’s reputation as a tourist destination and result in Beirut becoming abandoned and neglected by foreign investors afraid of the war.
-The intensity of the fighting, previously unseen in the war, would also result in more severe battles taking place throughout the war.
+The ferocity of the fighting in what had been an affluent country would result in a significant blow to Lebanon's reputation as a tourist destination and resulted in Beirut being abandoned and neglected by foreign investors scared by the war.
+The intensity of the fighting, previously unseen in Lebanon, would also result in more severe battles taking place throughout the war.